spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ssl-certificates.md

 By default, this playbook retrieves and auto-renews free SSL certificates from [Let's Encrypt](https://letsencrypt.org/).

+Those certificates are used when configuring the nginx reverse proxy installed by this playbook.

 If that's alright, you can skip this.